 Born 1940 in Fuquay, NC; died 2015 in Ann Arbor, MI

 The winner of numerous honors during her long career, including the John Simon Guggenheim Memorial Foundation Fellowship and the National Endowment for the Arts Fellowship, Buchanan’s work is in the permanent collections of the High Museum of Art, Atlanta, the Metropolitan Museum of Art, the Studio Museum in Harlem and the Whitney Museum, among others.
-Her recent retrospective Ruins and Rituals held at the Brooklyn Museum at 2017 received high acclaim.
+A posthumous solo retrospective, Ruins and Rituals, curated by Jennifer Burris and Park McArthur, was held at the Brooklyn Museum of Art in 2016-17.

 Columbia University, M.P.H.